 If you love projects like this one you might also enjoy my book Little House Living: The Make Your Own Guide to a Frugal, Simple, Self Sufficient Life that is filled with over 130 mix and DIY recipes and projects!

 DIY Oil Candles

 Depending on how long you want your candle to burn you can pick different thicknesses of wick.
 The one I used here is the one I had on hand but I think for next time I will get some thicker wick or even lantern wick so it provides for light and burns longer.

-Cut the wick a couple inches long.
+Cut the wick a couple of inches long.
 Wrap part of the wire or paper clip wire around one end of the wick.
-Wrap it tight enough that the wick can't fall down but no so tight that you can't move the wick up when you need to.
+Wrap it tight enough that the wick can’t fall down but not so tight that you can’t move the wick up when you need to.